constantinadrian/gm_v2_unit_test/README.md

             - Where the user can see their order summary

-            - Here they can update their products before go to secure checkout
+            - Here they can update their products before going to secure checkout

-            - Here they can update their products before go to secure checkout
+            - Here they can update their products before going to secure checkout

         8. Checkout Page